OFS/opae-sdk/doc/src/ase_userguide/ase_userguide.md

 ### Tips for successful ASE Usage ###

 1. ```ccip_logger.sv``` is a module in ASE (located at ```ase/hw/ccip_logger.sv```) and can be used to log CCI-P events if there are interfaces inside the AFU which conform to CCI-P protocol.
-This is common for designs that use the Intel FPGA IP Basic Building Blocks (BBB).
+This is common for designs that use the Intel&reg; FPGA IP Basic Building Blocks (BBB).
 This can be used to compare transactions and traffic flow through various CCI-P interfaces.

 .. note::